Galaxy S9 guides is an online community for owners of Galaxy S9 or S9+ to help fellow owners.

 Samsung DeX can do more than screen mirroring.

-- Two USB ports.
+- Two USB Type A ports.
 You can connect a wired or wireless mouse and keyboard to it.
+Of course, you can also connect a USB flash drive or

 The improvement is achieved through a personalized sound profile tailored to your ears.
 Galaxy S9 adapt sound will conduct a hearing test for both of your ears to create that profile and compensate the frequencies you have problems with accordingly so that you can hear the “real” music and sound